purdue-cap/pldi-2020-artifacts/ReadMe.md

 __NOTE__:

 - Our solver is called **Grass** in the submission version of paper to stay anonymized.
 In this artifact, we will use the original name **DryadSynth** instead.
 - Source code of DryadSynth is included in the docker image (as linked below) but not in this package.
-You can go to our [github repo](https://github.com/purdue-cap/DryadSynth) if you wish to see the code without downloading the image.
+You can go to our [github repo](https://github.com/purdue-cap/DryadSynth) if you want to start from scratch.

 ## Getting Started